Al-Jeel Club

-Al-Jeel Club (نادي الجيل) is a Saudi Arabian football club based in Hofuf, Al-Hasa, the club competes in the Saudi Second Division League, the third tier of Saudi football.
+Al-Jeel Club (نادي الجيل) is a Saudi Arabian football club based in Hofuf, Al-Hasa, the club competes in the Saudi First Division League, the second tier of Saudi football.

 The club play their home games at Prince Abdullah bin Jalawi Sport City in Al-Ahsa, sharing the stadium with two other city-based clubs, Hajer FC and Al-Adalah FC.

 History

 Al-Jeel's first president was Saleh Al-Dhafer and its first manager was Sameer Hajjaj.
 The club was previously known as Al-Okhowa before changing their name to Al-Jeel.

 Al-Jeel have finished as runners-up in the Saudi Second Division twice, in 1986 and 2010.